This Website is not fully compatible with Internet Explorer.

 Computational Medicine underpins In-silico trials (IST), i.e., computer-based trials of medical products performed on populations of digital twins (aka virtual patients).
 Computer models/simulations are used to conceive, develop, and assess devices with the intended clinical outcome explicitly optimised from the outset (a-priori) instead of tested on humans (a-posteriori).
 This will include testing for potential risks to patients (side effects) and exhaustively exploring medical device failure modes before being tested in human clinical trials.
 In-silico evidence is still consolidating but is poised to transform how health and life sciences R&D and regulations are conducted.
 UK can take a leadership position in in-silico trials, which would cement its position as a global leader in health and life sciences, help drive the UK economy and provide UK citizens with early access to innovative health products.

-In this talk, I will introduce the attendees to this world of new possibilities and summarise progress made in this new paradigm among academia, industry, regulators, and policymakers.
+In this talk, I introduced the attendees to this world of new possibilities and summarise progress made in this new paradigm among academia, industry, regulators, and policymakers.
 A recent landscape report would be a helpful companion to this talk: Frangi, AF, et al. Unlocking the Power of Computational Modelling and Simulation Across the Product Lifecycle in Life Sciences: A UK Landscape Report.
 InSilicoUK Pro-Innovation Regulations Network, 2023, doi:10.5281/zenodo.8325274.

 Bicentennial Turing Chair in Computational Medicine